sematext/docs/docs/logs/fields.md

 ## Fields Structure

-The structure of your data is dictated by the data shipped to Sematext Logs as log events.
-There are two places where you can easily see your data structure - the fields and filters section of your Logs table and the [Field Editor](/logs/fields/#field-editor):
+The structure of your logs - their fields and types - is automatically created when you ship your logs to a Logs App in Sematext.
+There are two places where you can easily see your fields.
+The first one is the fields and filters section:

 <img src="../../images/logs/logs_structure_fields_and_filters.png" alt="Logs Fields and Filters">

+The second one is the [Field Editor](/logs/fields/#field-editor):

 <img src="../../images/logs/logs_structure_field_editor.png " alt="Logs Field Editor">